 (each of the Licensor and the Licensee being a party and together the Licensor and the Licensee are the parties).

 The Licensor [is the [registered] proprietor of OR is the applicant to register OR has the right to license and/or sublicense] certain designs.

 The Licensee is [insert description of the Licensee’s background/background to licence or relevant transaction].

-The Licensor has agreed to grant a licence of these designs to the Licensee and the Licensee has agreed to take a licence of the designs on the terms of this Licence.
+The Licensor has agreed to grant a licence of these designs to the Licensee and the Licensee has agreed to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.